vekatze/neut/book/src/overview.md

 If you need more, see [How to Execute Types](./main-ideas.md).

----

-You may be wondering: _"So we need to, for example, copy the whole list just to get its length?
+You may wonder: _"\_So we need to, for example, copy the whole list just to get its length?
 Isn't it the end of the world?"_.
 This topic is covered in [Static Memory Management](./noetic-optimization.md).
 As written there, those redundant copyings can be avoided via something like borrowing in Rust.
 The idea is to add a new type `&a`, the noema type of `a`, which is the same as `a` except that it isn't copied/discarded, and to utilize it like a reference of the great ST monad.

 ## How Fast is This?